 For too long has the U.S. offshore wind boom been a distant dream.
 Developers, suppliers and marketers must engage in their projects’ communities, close communication gaps and increase transparency by providing accessible education materials and interacting with their target audiences through highly targeted touch points.

-At Antenna, we are closely following developments in the offshore wind industry, looking for opportunities to support the public relations, public affairs, community engagement, digital marketing, messaging strategy, brand development and crisis communications efforts surrounding offshore wind projects.
+At Antenna Group, we are closely following developments in the offshore wind industry, looking for opportunities to support the public relations, public affairs, community engagement, digital marketing, messaging strategy, brand development and crisis communications efforts surrounding offshore wind projects.

 For more information, please complete contact us!